Data Storytelling: Displaying Categorical-Categorical Data

 Categorical-Categorical Data

-1. Stacked Bar Charts are another powerful way to display categorical-categorical data.
+Stacked bar charts are another powerful way to display categorical-categorical data.
 They involve taking individual bars, each representing a category, and stacking them on top of one another.
 This type of chart is useful when you want to emphasize the part-to-whole relationship within each category.

 A stacked bar chart can support visualizing the sales data of a clothing store, where you have different clothing items (shirts, pants, and shoes) and different locations (stores A, B, and C).
-It can display the total sales for each store, while the different clothing items are represented by different colors or patterns within each bar.
+It can display the total sales for each store, while different colors or patterns within each bar represent the different clothing items.
 This way, your audience can see the total sales per store and get a sense of the sales distribution among different clothing items.

 Categorical-Categorical Data

-1. Multi-Series Charts show the relationship between two or more categories, often using a combination of chart types to display different variables or data elements.
-They are especially useful when you want to compare trends or patterns across categories over time.
+Multi-series charts show the relationship between two or more categories, often using a combination of chart types to display different variables or data elements.
+They are especially useful when comparing trends or patterns across categories over time.

-When looking to analyze the changes in the market share of different smartphone brands over the past five years, a multi-series line chart can display the market share of each brand by year.
-Each line represents a smartphone brand, and the points on the line correspond to market share in a given year.
+When analyzing the changes in the market share of different smartphone brands over the past five years, a multi-series line chart can display the market share of each brand by year.
+Each line represents a smartphone brand; the points correspond to market share in a given year.
 This visual allows your audience to compare the performance of various brands over time and identify trends or patterns.

 Categorical-Categorical Data